KKirsten/DLDownload/README.md

 # DLDownload
-DLDownload is a lightweight block based wrapper around NSURLConnection.
+DLDownload is a lightweight block-based wrapper around NSURLConnection.

 ## Installation
 * Add `pod "DLDownload"` to your [Podfile](http://cocoapods.org), import as necessary with: `#import "DLDownload.h"`.